-'Can't accept cricket has an image problem' - Srinivasan
+'I can't accept that cricket has an image problem' - Srinivasan

 A transcript of N Srinivasan's press conference in Melbourne, after he was named the first chairman of the restructured ICC.

 First of all it's a great honour for me to have been elected as the first chairman of the ICC, at a time when the ICC also has restructured itself to become more viable and offer better financial stability to Full Members as well as Associates, concentrate on meritocracy, afford Associate members the chance to start playing Test cricket with Full Members, and also to emphasise the development of cricket among the Associates and Affiliates.
 This new structure provides for a fund for supporting Test cricket, and it also has a guaranteed FTP, which will ensure better quality cricket, competitive cricket and offer all members the chance to play everybody else.
 So I look forward to this assignment, I think there may be other challenges, but I think we will witness a period when overall all aspects of cricket will improve.

 How did these constitutional changes and your move to become chairman evolve over time, and when did the process begin?